 This alternative reflects airport improvements required to mitigate existing airport design deficiencies.
 This is proposed to be completed through measures such as pavement removal, reconfiguration, and replacement.
 These improvements are intended to address design deficiencies with the least amount of financial and environmental impact to the City.
 This includes minimizing the use of undisturbed land or land already leased to tenants.
-The new taxiway pavement geometry is designed according to FAA AC 150/5300-13A, Change 1, Airport Design.
+The new taxiway pavement geometry is designed according to FAA AC 150/5300-13A, Airport Design.
 Components of this alternative are depicted in Figure 5.2 and include the following features:

-- Taxiway A Reconfiguration This taxiway reconfiguration proposes the elimination of the wide expanse of pavement present at Taxiway A and the 26R threshold.
-In this reconfiguration it also proposed to decouple the taxiway edge from the blast pad pavement for Runway 26L. - Taxiway C Reconfiguration Reconfiguration of Taxiway C proposed between the 28L threshold and Taxiway A. This 90-degree reconfiguration will remove the inadvisable acute angled taxiway which currently provides access to the Runway 26L threshold. - Additional Taxiway Connection Alternative 2 proposes an additional taxiway connection between Runway 8L/26R and Taxiway A approximately 1,300 feet from the Runway 8L threshold to reduce runway 8R/26L crossings, and reduce runway occupancy time for Runway 8L/26R.
+- Taxiway D Reconfiguration This taxiway reconfiguration proposes the narrowing of the northern portion and widening the southern portion, to provide a consistent width, of the pavement present at Taxiway D and the 26R threshold.
+In this reconfiguration it also proposed to decouple the taxiway edge from the blast pad pavement for Runway 26L. - Taxiway C Reconfiguration Reconfiguration of Taxiway C proposed between the 28L threshold and Taxiway G. This 90-degree reconfiguration will remove the inadvisable acute angled taxiway which currently provides access to the Runway 26L threshold. - Additional Taxiway Connection Alternative 2 proposes an additional taxiway connection between Runway 8L/26R and Taxiway G approximately 1,300 feet from the Runway 8L threshold to reduce runway 8R/26L crossings, and reduce runway occupancy time for Runway 8L/26R.